A-Fares/ToDo-App/README.md

 # ToDo-App

- ToDo App for take a quick Daily Notes and you can determined the priority, Update or delete Notes.
+ ToDo App for taking a quick Daily Notes and you can determined the priority, Update or delete Notes.
 ( MVVM - Room - Coroutine - Navigantion Components - Matrial Design - Data Binding - RecyclerView Animantion )

 <br/>